procoderer/chrome-extension-project/README.md

 - Andrea: generate summary feature, TESTING.md
 - Shafaa: generate cover letter feature

-## Known Bugs and Incomplete Features
+## Future Work

-No unresolved bugs have been found.
-In the future, we may want to allow the user to enter in their API key in the actual extension instead of making them add a `.env` file with their API key.
-In addition, we currently only have a barebones user interface and want to modify it.
+- We may want to allow the user to provide their own template cover letter to be used.

 ## Credits